arthurbarros/arthurbarros.github.io/_posts/2015-10-29-growing-your-flask-app-blueprints.markdown

 At the 5th line, we are assinging our routes with the proper http method it handle to the method reponsible to solve it.

-`blueprint.route` the first argument is the name will be assigned to the controller method, for example `blueprint.route("magic_the_gathering, methods=["GET"])(controller.index)"` will result in the following uri http://url/account/magic_the_gathering
+`blueprint.route` the first argument is the name will be assigned to the controller method, for example `blueprint.route("magic_the_gathering", methods=["GET"])(controller.index)` will result in the following uri http://url/account/magic_the_gathering

 ## Conclusion